javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 */!*
 ```

+The problem is called "losing `this`".

-There are two ways to fix this, as discussed in the chapter <info:bind>:
+There are two ways to fix it, as discussed in the chapter <info:bind>:

 1. Pass a wrapper-function, such as `setTimeout(() => button.click(), 1000)`.
 2. Bind the method to object in the constructor: